mtorpey/wooden-ships/2-basic.md

 4. Crew sections already engaged in melee may not quit until one of the conditions in 3 above has been met.
 New crew sections may be added to the melee each turn if available.
-5. A victorious \"DBP\" has the option of boarding the opposing ship.
+5. A victorious "DBP" has the option of boarding the opposing ship.
-    When the \"DBP\" boards it automatically changes status to \"OBP\" and must continue melee for the remaining rounds if necessary.
+    When the "DBP" boards it automatically changes status to "OBP" and must continue melee for the remaining rounds if necessary.
 6. If two different crews are combined in melee, the controlling player selects where losses are taken.